Sailaukan/motopus/README.md

 3. **Rendering**: The JSON commands are parsed and converted into TypeScript code using both existing Remotion library components and functions that I create myself.
 4. **Preview**: The animation is rendered and previewed in real-time within the web app.
 5. **Export**: Once satisfied with the preview, the animation can be rendered on AWS Lambda Functions in MP3 format and exported.

+*Works only on localhost.
+Have problems with deploy*